 Just today (timely, right?)
-I received an email from a substance abuse counselor who asked if she could share an article I wrote with her group of people in recovery.
+I received an email from a substance abuse counsellor who asked if she could share an article I wrote with her group of people in recovery.
 It’s an article that I’ve been told “brings nothing to the table” and “is a waste of words.”
 It was a business article but she said how much it related to and could help her group understand the commitment of giving your word.
 My day = totally made.
 Email = saved.

 If we let even one person sway us in sharing our art, our work, our voice—then they win.
-And I’m not into trolls winning.
+And I’m not into online trolls winning.
 They can have their bridges, but not our creativity.